 5. Split a hive

-If you’ve already got bees and need more for a newly introduced hive, consider splitting an existing one.
+Established beekeepers that need stock for a newly introduced hive should consider splitting an existing one.
 This method takes a strong colony and moves top bars or frames of honey, brood, and nurse bees to a new hive.
 It’s the opposite of combining hives.

-It’s important to transfer an existing queen with the worker bees or unhatched eggs so that a new queen can be raised.
+Always transfer an existing queen with the worker bees or unhatched eggs to raise a new queen.

 Help!
 Which option is best for me?

-Working out the best way to get bees for your hive may sound confusing.
+Finding the best way to get bees for your hive may sound confusing.
 There are advantages and disadvantages to both.
-We’ve tried to simplify your decision making process by creating the below flowchart.
+We’ve simplified your decision-making process by creating the flowchart below.

 Start at the green box and see where it leads you.